 investigations of major crimes.
 Divisions within the Criminal Investigations Bureau include: Crimes Against Persons, Property Crimes, Investigative Support and Special Operations.

-Crimes Against Persons include the following divisions: Homicide, Robbery, Juvenile/Sex Crimes, Major Assaults/Missing Persons, Computer Crimes.
+includes the following divisions: Homicide, Robbery, Juvenile/Sex Crimes, Major Assaults/Missing Persons,

 The Homicide Division is responsible for investigating all criminal calls where a death or life threatening injury has occurred, any officer involved shooting or the attempted murder of a police officer.